Jawwk/win10script/README.md

 # win10script
 This is a Windows 10 debloat script from multiple debloat scripts and gists from github with some additions by me.

-This debloat script edited for my guide to optimize computer for gaming: https://docs.google.com/document/d/14s_rcDk_CPQGHj2dec5-444rSgZj6BthzoTj-bzBtkU/edit?usp=sharing
+This debloat script is edited for my guide to optimize computer for gaming: https://docs.google.com/document/d/14s_rcDk_CPQGHj2dec5-444rSgZj6BthzoTj-bzBtkU/edit?usp=sharing

 ## My Additions to this script